thumbliner/thumbliner/pep.md

 ---

+### On Selection and Roles
+- [ ] “A good player makes the game look easy.
+A great player makes his teammates look good.”
+- [ ] “I want players who are curious, who ask questions, who want to understand why we do things.”
+- [ ] “The best players are the ones who understand what I want without me having to explain it a hundred times.”
+- [ ] “The biggest mistake is trying to change people.
+Accept them as they are and help them get better at what they're good at.”

+---

+> “In football, the worst thing you can do is lose the ball.
+We have to keep it at all times.”<br>
+> — Pep Guardiola

+---

 ### On Mindset
+- [ ] “You have to learn to play football with courage.”
 - [ ] “Football is a game of the mind.
 The physical part is secondary.”
 - [ ] “Losing hurts.
 If it doesn't hurt, you're in the wrong profession.”
 - [ ] “The pressure comes from myself.
 Nobody puts more pressure on me than I do.”
 - [ ] “I can't motivate people.
 They have to motivate themselves.
 I can only create the conditions.”
-- [ ] “The hunger to win has to come from inside.
-I can't give you that.”
-- [ ] “I can't convince them if they don't believe.
-I can only give them an idea and a way to play.”
-- [ ] “I’m not a genius.
-I’m a guy who works.”
-- [ ] “I learned from Johan Cruyff… enjoy the responsibility and the pressure.”

 ---